Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 ### 1. Topic:
 Implementation of an online marketplace for buying and selling new and secondhand goods among SUTD.
 Create a web application with a database backend using Django that implements features described below.
 The server can run both on local machine and online.

-### 2. Features to be included (equivalent to the original topic):
-1. (5 pts) Registration: Login-name(unique), password.
-(Use Django’s auth mode and session DB module for this.)
-2. (5 pts) Ordering: After registration, a user can order items that are available on the platform.
-One user can only buy one product at one time.(Enable multiple copies, multiple times of ordering)
-4. (2 pts) Selling: After registration, a user can post his/her item onto the platform, with a specified name, price, quantity, category, and description.(One product has one category.)
-4. (3 pts) Seller can edit product Info: (Arrival of more copies) Most second hand products only has quantity of one.
-Still, sellers are able to modify the quantity of the item that they are selling after uploading the product.
-(Eg. School Concert ticket)
-3. (15 pts) User record:
-Upon user demand, the full record of a user can be seen from the user profile page:
-    1. his/her account information
-    2. his/her full history of orders (product name, seller name and order status)
-    3. his/her full history of feedbacks
-    4. the list of all the feedbacks he/she ranked with respect to usefulness
-    5. If the user is a seller:
-        * his/her product list with selling status and record
-        * Feedbacks he/she get from other users

-6. (2.5 pts) Feedback recordings: Users can rate or leave a short comment on a seller’ public profile -> No changes are allowed; only one feedback per user per product is allowed.
-7. (2.5 pts) Comment ratings: users can access a seller’s public profile and rate a comment according to this seller (numerical score 1, 2 ,3, 4 or 5)
-8. (20 pts)	Product browsing: User may search for a product using search bar.
-Users can also browse through items by selecting a specific category, date range or seller's user name.
-A user can also specify that the results are to be sorted by price from low to high, price fron high to low or latest uploaded products.
-9. (5 pts) Useful feedback: Comments are displayed on a seller’s profile in the order of average usefulness score for feedbacks, highest on the top and lowest at the bottom.
-10. (10 pts) Product recommendation: Due to the specialness of second-hand products, most products only have one piece.
-Therefore, it is not approperiate to recommand products based on user's order history.
-The reason is, at most circumstances, the product will be out of stock after one successful order.
-In this case, we will not recommand products by analysing users with similar purchasing preference.
-Instead, we look into the search history of every user and recommand products based on the similarity score between search keywords and products.
-Recommendation products will be sorted on decreasing relevance.
-11. (10 pts) Statistics: Every month we will provide the information of:
-- list of n most popular sellers (in terms of items sold overall)
-- the list of m most popular categories

 ## Environment Setup
 0. Database setup
 ```